Welcome to today's edition of the Rush 24-7 podcast.

 And she may be in on the decision, too.

-I mean, but but everybody involved here is subordinating her health to the larger issue, which is the acquisition of power.
+But everybody involved here is subordinating her health to the larger issue, which is the acquisition of power.

 It's not just the presidency.

-It's not just winning the election, it's what it means.
+It's not just winning the election.

 It's the acquisition of power.

-And the fact that they can't predict these episodes, and they can't stop them when they happen.
+And the fact that they can't predict these episodes and they can't stop them when they happen.

 Like the four and a half minute coughing spasm episode in Cleveland.